hoshangsheth/schema-healer/README.md

 **Current Stage:** Phase 1 – Vertical Slice 5 Complete

-SchemaHealer now supports end-to-end CSV schema recovery, dataset verification, and healing report generation through a layered recovery pipeline combining rule-based matching, fuzzy matching, and AI-powered semantic matching.
+SchemaHealer is a production-oriented backend service that automatically detects schema drift in uploaded CSV files, recovers recoverable schema mismatches through a hybrid recovery engine, verifies the recovered dataset, generates a healing report, and exports the best recoverable dataset while preserving all original data.

 ---